interglobalvision/text-adventure/story.md

 ###[11f] Tyler Matthew Oyer - Marquee #68

 There on the wall in front of you is a painted canvas stretched on a frame.
 You think its about the size of a young boy.
-The picture plane shows you three graphic layers: a pitch black background, then a golden hand, then 5 lines of large white text.
+The picture plane shows you three graphic layers: a pitch black background, then a silhouette of a giant golden hand, then 5 lines of large white uppercase text.
 The golden hand is graphic yet ornate.
-It begins at the top from its wrist, crowned in a golden
+It begins at the top from its wrist, haloed by a frilly golden sleeve.
+The golden wrist continues down the picture to the golden hand.
+The golden hand leads to golden fingers.
+The tip of each golden finger terminates in a golden flower, and each of the flowers appear to be of a unique variety.
+You think that each finger bestows a unique character on the field.
+On top of the golden hand is the white text which reads:

+M I N D R
+E B O R N
+B Y S K Y
+T H A T I
+S T O R N

+And it takes you a moment to decifer but then recognize it reads as, "MIND REBORN BY SKY THAT IS TORN".
+To you this reads like a line from a poem or a song.
+But then you remember the magic golden fingers of the golden hand and think the text is also like a spell.

 *go to [11]*